 GuruWalk

-The largest free-tour platform in Lisbon, with over 50 different routes operated by independent guides.
+The largest free-tour platform in Lisbon, with over 50 routes operated by independent guides.
 Average rating across 53,000+ Lisbon reviews: 4.9/5.
 Strong on Alfama + Mouraria, Bairro Alto + Chiado, and Belém.
 Book online; show up at the meeting point.

 Discover Lisbon (Discover Walks)

 Multiple daily Alfama and Belém tours starting at Praça do Comércio.
 Tours run 10:15 AM, 10:30 AM, 10:45 AM, 11:00 AM, and 5:00 PM.
-Tip-based, no online reservation required, just turn up at the meeting point with the company’s flag.
+Tip-based, no online reservation required — just show up at the meeting point with the company’s flag.

 Walkative (“Pay What You Wish”)

-Polish-founded company with strong tours focused on Alfama + Mouraria, the Old Town, Belém, and a popular “Sins and Stories of Lisbon” night tour.
+Polish-founded company with strong tours on Alfama + Mouraria, the Old Town, Belém, and a popular “Sins and Stories of Lisbon” night tour.
 Tours typically run 2.5 hours.
 Pay what you think the tour was worth at the end (€10–€20 average tip).

 Best for: Story-driven travelers who like rich historical narratives.